iotaledger/dpp-demonstrator/backend/docs/SMART_CONTRACTS.md

 **Permissions**:
 - **Manufacturer**: Can create products and log entries
 - **Repairer**: Can only log maintenance entries
-- Roles validated through ITH (IOTA Trusted Hierarchies)
+- Roles validated through IOTA Hierarchies

 **Events**:
 - `ProductEntryLogged`: Emitted when products are created or entries logged